 Offshore companies, offshore corporations can be formed by individuals or by other corporate bodies, i.e. a company forming a company, and there are no restrictions on who can own an offshore company, or limitations on such.

 Offshore companies, are ideally for investor’s tax planning tools, and were in a sense first formed to offer a legitimate tax benefits, since the countries where offshore companies were offered imposed little or no taxes, the attract investors to these locales.
-Eventually, the tax planning benefits become the primary reason for offshore company formation.
+Eventually, the tax planning benefits become the primary reason for offshore firm production, comparable to Belize companies formation.

 Offshore Companies – Reasons to use